ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

   {{< /tab >}}
 {{< /tabs >}}

-If everything went smoothly you will contain:
+If everything went successfully, the `.ssh` directory tree will look like:

 {{< filetree/container >}}
   {{< filetree/folder name=".ssh" >}}